 Whether working from home full-time or part-time, one of the most important things to do is create a regular schedule.
 This is especially important if you are self-employed or can be flexible about the hours you choose to work.
 Keeping your schedule consistent will help to keep you accountable and make it easier for you to ensure that you can get all your work done.
 In addition, keeping to the same or similar hours each day will ensure that anybody who needs to get in touch with you knows which time is best.

 Set Aside Time for Home Life

-When your home and your workplace become one, it is often more difficult to switch yourself off from work, which could lead to you working longer hours than you need to or neglecting to enjoy your home life.
+When your home and workplace become one, it is often more difficult to switch yourself off from work, which could lead to you working longer hours than you need to or neglecting to enjoy your home life.
 Keeping your home life and work-life separate when working from home is one of the most important priorities, which can be helped by ensuring that you have somewhere separate from the rest of the house to get work done.
 Consider using a planner to balance and organize your time and put together a daily schedule that works for you and your family.

 Taking breaks when working from home is often different compared to in the office or another workplace since you’re not surrounded by colleagues who are likely all going to be taking their break at the same time.
-Plan at least a lunch hour for yourself throughout the day and some shorter breaks which are important if you are sat at a desk all day long.
+Plan at least a lunch hour for yourself throughout the day and some shorter breaks, which are important if sitting at a desk all day long.
 Make sure that you get up from your desk during your break just as you would if working in the office, and do something away from your computer like eating a healthy snack, grabbing a drink of water, or getting some fresh air.